Cray-HPE/uas-mgr/doc/uas_overview.md

 The `volumename` is a string the creator of the volume may chose to describe or name the volume.
 It must be comprised of only lower case alphanumeric characters and dashes ('-') and must begin and end with an alphanumeric character.
 It is used inside the UAI pod specification to identify the volume that is mounted in a given location in a container.
 It is required and administrators are free to use any name that meets the requirements.
 Volume names do need to be unique within any given UAI and are far more useful when searching for a volume if they are unique across the UAS configuration.

-The `volume_id` is a unique identifier used to identify the UAS volume when examining, updating or deleteing a volume and when linking a volume to a UAI class.
+The `volume_id` is a unique identifier used to identify the UAS volume when examining, updating or deleting a volume and when linking a volume to a UAI class.

 #### Adding a UAS Volume <a name="main-uasconfig-volumes-add"></a>